skojaku/multiresolcp/README.rst

     - value: coreness of the node

 Note that c and x only contain the nodes in the consensus CP pairs.
-If c and x do not contain some nodes, it means that these missing nodes do not belong to any consensus CP pair.
+If c and x do not contain some nodes, it means that the missing nodes do not belong to any consensus CP pair.
-If you obtain too few nodes in c and x, try decreasing the consensus threshold (i.e., consensus_threshold).
+If too few nodes are contained in c and x, try decreasing the consensus threshold (i.e., consensus_threshold).

 Example